plumvillage/newsletter/src/2023/en/articles/ha-vinh-tho--meeting-my-teacher.md

 A true Zen Master, he was always attentive to help us live the mindfulness practice in every moment of our life, but he did so very gently and with humor and compassion.

 When I heard of the passing of Thay, to be frank, I did not feel sad.
 I felt a deep sense of gratitude and love.
 I am aware what a blessing it is to meet such a great master in my lifetime.
 I do not feel that Thay is gone.
 He lives in his teachings, in his many disciples, he has had a tremendous impact on this planet, he has brought so much wisdom, compassion, and a sense of ethical values to so many people all over the world.
 His spirit is more present than ever, and the people of Vietnam can be proud to have produced such a prominent son who has contributed to radiating the spirit of Vietnam in the ten directions.

+<div class="article-end"></div>

+{% image "article2023/Ha-Vinh-Tho/Ha Vinh Tho and PV monastic in Bhutan 2012_e.JPG", "", 'Ha Vinh Tho (in the center) with Plum Village monastics<br/>offering Thay’s books to the Bhutanese royal family in 2012' %}